aws-amplify/amplify-data/packages/e2e-tests/README.md

 - Sample will use `amplify-js@unstable` and local versions of packages in this repo.
 - See [test utils](node/utils.ts) for helpers that configure Amplify, generate / configure the API client, as well as for additional test utilities and types.
-- Tests are run with `--runInBand` to avoid conflicts with the shared backend.

 ## How to add a new test / test local changes: